mark4carter/ServiceNow-Docs/Hiding_non-readable_Rows/index.rst

 .. image:: img/Constraints.JPG
       :width: 100%

-Creating an Before Query Business Rule
+Creating a Before Query Business Rule
 =================================================

 The query created in the Business Rule can be thought of as a filter.
 So let's say one requirement is to allow anyone from the InfoSec Department to see any